Cai Lun: Development of paper

-Final years and death
+Final years

 After the infant Emperor Shang's eight-month reign, in 106 CE Emperor He was succeeded by 13-year-old Emperor An, while Lady Deng ruled as empress dowager.
 Both Cai and Zheng maintained influence in Deng's court.
 In 110 CE, Deng assembled more than 100 scholars—including Liu Zhen, Liu Taotu and Ma Rong—in the Eastern Pavilion of the palace to begin creating a definitive edition of the Five Classics.
 She appointed Cai to oversee and supervise the production; de Crespigny said that this meant Cai "was seriously concerned with scholarship".
 In 114 CE, he was awarded the title of marquis and the imperial court enfeoffed him as the lord of Longting, a small village of 300 families in modern-day Yang County, Shaanxi.
 Later that year Zheng died and Cai succeeded him as the head of the Dowager's household.

-An assumed power after Deng's death in 121 CE, though the court was dominated by the influence of Empress Yan Ji and her brothers.
+Emperor An assumed power after Deng's death in 121 CE, even though the court was dominated by the influence of Empress Yan Ji and her brothers.
 Remembering Cai's part in the death of his grandmother, Consort Song, An ordered Cai to report to the Ministry of Justice to answer the charges, and presumably sentence him to death.
 Ashamed that the Emperor would send him to death in a dishonorable way, Cai bathed and dressed in formal clothes before killing himself by drinking poison.